Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 1. Contact the qualified expert witness to discuss the case.

-1. Provide the expert witness with case documents to help his/her make a recommendation regarding a permanent plan for the Indian child.
+1. Provide the expert witness with case documents to help them make a recommendation regarding a permanent plan for the Indian child.

 2. Inform the expert witness: